remix-run/remix/docs/tutorials/blog.md

 Open up [https://localhost:3000](https://localhost:3000), the app should be running.
 If you want, take a minute and poke around the starter template, there's a lot of information in there.

+<docs-error>Make sure the `postinstall` script runs before you start the app - if it does not, run it manually (e.g. via `npm run postinstall`).

+This might happen if you've added `ignore-scripts = true` to your `npm` configuration or you're using `pnpm` or other package manager that does not automatically run `postinstall` scripts, which Remix relies on.</docs-error>

 ## Your First Route

 We're going to make a new route to render at the "/posts" URL.
 Before we do that, let's link to it.